 1. Snorkel the Reefs

-Utila sits on the edge of the Mesoamerican Reef System, the second-largest reef in the world.
+Utila sits on the edge of the Mesoamerican Reef System, the second-largest reef in the world, off which we also snorkelled in Puerto Morelos in Mexico.
 Although best known as a scuba diving destination, it also has great snorkelling right from the shore or by boat.

-I went out on a dive boat with the Bay Islands College of Diving and Utila Lodge, where we stayed, to snorkel near the South Shore.
+We were invited to go out on a dive boat with the Bay Islands College of Diving and Utila Lodge, where we stayed, to snorkel near the South Shore.
 The divers were working towards various PADI certifications, so I snorkelled whilst they learnt.
-The divemasters from Utila Lodge all seemed friendly, knowledgeable and helpful, ensuring everyone was safe at all times.
+The divemasters from Utila Lodge all seemed friendly, knowledgeable and helpful, ensuring everyone was safe at all times

 2. Boat Trip to Neptunes Bar and Coral Beach